 7. Call a friend or relative and tell them that you’ve kicked pills and are in recovery.
 Obviously this needs to be someone you trust but if you have someone that you can talk to, you’ll be amazed at how good it makes you feel and how proud you are of your accomplishment.

-8. IMPORTANT: Call your doctor(s), dealers, pharmacists etc. and tell them that you have become dependent and no longer wish to take any opiates now that you have detoxed.
+8. IMPORTANT: Call your doctor(s), dealers, pharmacists etc. and tell them that you have become dependent on opiates and no longer wish to take any now that you have detoxed.
 Whether you like it or not, these are all people who financially benefit from your dependency or addiction and they need to know that you are no longer in the market.
 Of course, many people like your pharmacist and doctors may have had no idea that you were dependent or addicted but you need to take the first step and tell them about your issue.
 Under HIPPA patient privacy laws, your doctor and your pharmacist are not allowed to discuss your situation with anyone else, and if they do, you can sue their asses.
 So don’t worry about people calling the police or anything.
 You don’t need to give out many details.
 The goal here is to make sure that your “suppliers” know that you are no longer interested.
 If you choose not to do this then you will be welcomed back with open arms if you decide to start taking pills again.
 You don’t want that.

 9. Buy yourself something.
 You deserve a selfish, needless present for what you’ve accomplished.
 Many of you will now be saving a lot more money since you will not have to feed your habit.
 You don’t have to go and buy yourself a Maserati (2014 GT Spyder, dark blue with cream interior) or anything like that… just something that makes you smile and that you’ll enjoy.